Orchestral suites (Bach): Suite No. 3 in D major, BWV 1068

-The oldest source is a partially autographed set of parts from around 1730.
+The oldest source is a partially autograph set of parts from around 1730.
 Bach wrote out the first violin and continuo parts, C. P. E. Bach wrote out the trumpet, oboe, and timpani parts, and J. S. Bach's student Johann Ludwig Krebs wrote out the second violin and viola parts.
 Rifkin has argued that the original was a version for strings and continuo alone.